One-dimensional helical transport in topological insulator nanowire interferometers

-The robustness of 3D TI surface states against disorder is shown via AB conductance oscillations.
-A 1D nanostructure and sufficiently strong (elastic) disorder are the key requirements to observe quantum nature of surface electrons via robust helical 1D mode\cite{Zhang2010PRL}.
-The detected conductance peak not only manifests topological protection originated from the spin texture, but is, itself, of fundamental interest.
-For example, the helical 1D mode is expected to host 1D topological superconducting states immune to disorder\cite{Cook2011}, serving as an attractive candidate for Majorana zero-modes\cite{Alicea2012}.
+TI nanowire AB interferometer demonstrates a quantum device of the helical nature and the topologically distinctive transport property (robustness against disorder).
+A 1D “coherent electron waveguide” of surface electrons, tailored by magnetic flux quantum, provides unique electronic states crucial to realize topological electronics in nanowires.
+For example, the nanowire interferometer with helical 1D mode is expected to host 1D topological superconducting states immune to disorder\cite{Cook2011}, serving as an attractive candidate to manipulate Majorana zero-modes in 1D nanostructures\cite{Alicea2012, Franz2013}.
 Appropriate material design was critical to study the exotic properties of the topological surface states.
-The clean TI surface protected by an in-situ Se coating allows us to explore high mobility transport in the wide range of the Fermi level and shows the coherent topological nature in a long range exceeding the nanowire perimeter.
+The clean TI surface protected by an in-situ Se coating allows us to explore high mobility transport with coherent topological nature.
 This core-shell heterostucture nanowire device offers an ideal candidate for a “topological quantum device,” making use of the exotic nature of the surface electrons.